Kazko25/BrogueCE-/README.md

 - Telepathic mutation

 FEATS
+- Accomplished feats saves after closing game and displays on highscore screen
+- Pressing '~' in-game now shows feat progress and other playthrough information
 - Gemini (Clone Yourself)
 - Esoteric (Get an allied flying Kraken)

 MISC CHANGES
 - % toggles hit points On/Off in game
-- ~ now shows feat progress and other playthrough information
 - Feature added to commutation room as a hint on what the altars do
 - Hybrid tileset adjusted to show more ASCII characters than before
 - Shattered glass appears on the floor when throwing potions
-- Accomplished feats saves after closing game and displays on highscore screen
 - 40+ monsters that show up when hallucinating (and can spawn in when polymorphing)